Will a Roof Coating Extend the Useful Life of Your Roof?

 The following year they contacted us again about doing the same thing on another, larger, roof area.

-We had an infrared and nuclear capacitance survey of the roof performed to identify areas of wet insulation.
-(This is normally overkill, but there were technically three roofs in place.)
+We had infrared and nuclear capacitance surveys of the roof performed to identify areas of wet insulation.
+This would normally be overkill, but there were three existing roof systems in place on the building, which made identifying wet areas within the roof particularly challenging.
 We started putting specifications together.
 We lined up contractors to bid on the work.

 Then a roof coating salesman got hold of the facilities director.

-Right before the job was supposed to go out to bid, we got an email from the facilities director suggesting that he was now planning on simply re-coating the roof and asking us for our opinion on a certain brand of acrylic roof coating.
+Right before the job was supposed to go out to bid, we got an email from the facilities director suggesting that he was now planning to simply re-coat the roof and asking us for our opinion on a certain brand of acrylic roof coating.

 He pointed out that they were giving him a 10-year warranty and that the price would only be about 20% of what our proposed project would cost.